 A guide to dangers in the garden by Barkley

 Dear humans!
-My name is Barkey, and I’ve been nominated as the spokesman umm dog for the dog community.
-Please pay attention to what I have to say as I discuss just some of the dangers.
-Toxic Plants: First up, let’s talk about the fancy greenery. 🌿 While I understand why you humans want them…
+My name is Barkey, and I’ve been nominated as the spokesman, umm, dog for the dog community.
+Please pay attention to what I say as I discuss some of the dangers.
+Toxic Plants: First up, let’s talk about the fancy greenery. 🌿 While I understand why you humans want them in the garden…

 Jargon Busting for Dog Walkers